tinmac/Servers-Duende/README.md

-# Demo showing Identity Server working with a WPF client which calls a SignalR hub and an Api.
+### Demo showing Identity Server working with a WPF client which calls a SignalR hub and an Api using the IS4 (now Duende) Token.

 ## Projects
 1) IdSvr = Duende Identityserver.